We hold records for all births, deaths and marriages which have taken place in Warwickshire since 1st July 1837.

 For family history enquiries before 1837, please visit the archives at our County Record Office.

-Warwickshire registration offices hold records for all births, deaths and marriages which have taken place in Warwickshire since 1st July 1837.
-However, we do not hold records for Coventry or parts of Birmingham or Solihull which were once in Warwickshire but are now located within their borders.
+We do not hold records for the parts of Coventry, Birmingham and Solihull which were once in Warwickshire.
 For these, please visit our neighbouring authorities.

 Please note – only a limited number of records are available to order online at this time.
 We are working to add more records to this system, and apologise for any inconvenience.
 You can still apply for copies of these certificates by post or in person.

 You can request certificates from the following registration offices, either in person or in writing: